A set of methods for communicating the progress of a preview interaction.

 preview method is called as the user begins to press on a view that has a preview interaction associated with it.
 Implement this method and return

-NO to prevent the preview interaction from continuing.
+false to prevent the preview interaction from continuing.
 Returning

-YES, or not implementing this optional method, will allow the preview interaction to continue.
+true, or not implementing this optional method, will allow the preview interaction to continue.